Caipo/Tinfoil-Hat-Chatroom/README.md

 * Keys are close together, making it not safe against fermats method.
 * Key exchange is more of a make it work situation rather than anything that is safe.

+If you want to try breaking this program more power to you More power to you, just be sure to send me how you did it.